-Tribal to government components include:
+Tribal government components include:

-Federally-recognized tribes - Federally-recognized tribes are those tribes and groups that have a special, legal relationship with the U.S. Government.
+Federally-recognized tribes - Federally-recognized tribes are those tribes and groups that have a special legal relationship with the U.S. Government.
 This relationship is treated as a government-to-government relationship.
 In addition, federally-recognized tribes or nations are considered self-governing sovereign nations by Congress.
-Each recognized tribe has the right to shape its own government, determine membership, administer justice, raise taxes, establish businesses, and exclude individuals from reservations.
+Each recognized tribe has the right to shape its own government, determine membership, administer justice, collect taxes, establish businesses, and exclude individuals from reservations.

 Sovereignty - Indian tribes existed as sovereign governments before European settlers arrived in North America.
-Treaties were signed with European nations and later the United States, guaranteeing their continued recognition and acknowledgement as sovereign.
+Treaties were signed with European nations and later with the United States, guaranteeing their continued recognition and acknowledgement as sovereign.
 In the past, some state governments have been resistant to the classification of tribes as sovereign governmental entities.
 The U.S. Supreme Court has repeatedly recognized tribal sovereignty in court decisions for more than 160 years.
 Reservations - Indian reservations are lands reserved for a tribe by the federal government as permanent tribal homelands.
 These lands were reserved when the tribes relinquished other land areas to the U.S. through treaties, Congressional Acts, Executive Orders, or administrative acts.
 Much of the 56 million acres of trust lands are reservation land; however, not all reservation land is trust land.
+Currently, there are approximately 275 Indian land areas in the U.S. administered as Indian reservations.
+The states in which reservations are located have limited powers over them, and the powers that do exist are provided by federal law.
+Each reservation has a local governing authority, which is the tribal government.

 Trust land - Trust lands are lands held by the U.S. for the use or benefit of American Indian tribes.
 A percentage of the trust land is located in or near reservations and the tribes possesses the authority to purchase land and to petition the federal government to hold it in trust, which protects the land from encroachment and seizure.
-Currently, there are approximately 275 Indian land areas in the U.S. administered as Indian reservations.
-The states in which reservations are located have limited powers over them, and the powers that exist are provided by federal law.
-Each reservation has a local governing authority, which is the tribal government.
+Acquisition of land by a tribe for housing and economic development is considered a high priority by the federal government.